It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 She's even not a leader.

-She is one of the many duped by whoever it was that taught her, and now she has become one of the many in this invisible army that is out there bending and shaping and flaking and forming the young skulls full of mush, and are doing it with deep psychological and emotional appeals.
+She is one of the many duped by whoever it was that taught her, and now she has become one of the many in this invisible army that is out there bending and shaping and flaking and forming the young skulls full of mush, and they're doing it with deep psychological and emotional appeals.

-And you combine that with the fact that uh creative thinking, independent thinking, critical thinking, none of that's being taught.
+And you combine that with the fact that creative thinking, independent thinking, critical thinking, none of that's being taught.

-Conformity is being taught, acquiescence, sameness.
+Conformity is being taught.

-Those are now virtues, being just like everybody else, being no better than anybody else.
+Being just like everybody else, being no better than anybody else.

 It's okay to be worse than somebody, but never is it good or cool to be better than somebody.